 WatchandWager.com LLC also operates Cal Expo Harness Racetrack in Sacramento, California, under a licence issued by the California Horse Racing Board.
 This 'bricks and mortar' presence in the largest state economy in the US continues to provide leverage for our related global pari-mutuel operations.

-As part of the requirements for Webis Holdings plc's Isle of Man licence, client funds for the Isle of Man licensed Group companies are held in fully protected client accounts within an Isle of Man regulated bank.
+As part of the requirements for the Isle of Man licence, client funds for the Isle of Man licensed companies are held in fully protected segregated client accounts within an Isle of Man regulated bank.

 Chairman's Statement

 Introduction